kanehekili/VideoCut/README.md

 Using ffmpeg as cutting/joining tool.
 Some older versions of ffmpeg seem to have problems with syncing audio on avchd (mp4 TS) streams.
 Current git version of ffmpeg will yield the best results.

+08.07.2016
+Added "Exact cut" feature.
+Ensures that the cut of the mp4 is exact (Frame exact).
+Takes longer, since the video has to be reencoded.

 Have fun